netdata/netdata/collectors/python.d.plugin/nvidia_smi/README.md

 # NVIDIA GPU monitoring with Netdata

-Monitors performance metrics (memory usage, fan speed, pcie bandwidth utilization, temperature, etc.) using `nvidia-smi` cli tool.
+Monitors performance metrics (memory usage, fan speed, Peripheral Component Interconnect Express (PCIe) bandwidth utilization, temperature, etc.) using `nvidia-smi` CLI tool.

 **Requirements and Notes:**

 -   You must have the `nvidia-smi` tool installed and your NVIDIA GPU(s) must support the tool.
-Mostly the newer high end models used for AI / ML and Crypto or Pro range, read more about [nvidia_smi](https://developer.nvidia.com/nvidia-system-management-interface).
+Mostly the newer high end models used for Artificial Intelligence/Machine Learning (AI/ML) and Crypto or Pro range, read more about [nvidia_smi](https://developer.nvidia.com/nvidia-system-management-interface).

 -   You must enable this plugin as its disabled by default due to minor performance issues.